Johncci/summer-soccer-camp/README.md

   * The JavaScript used for the hamburger menu on smaller screen sizes was written by Harsh Chandra a software developer.
 I wanted the burger menu for smaller screen sizes but I did not have the knowledge to accomplish it by myself.
 I personally wrote the CSS and HTML for the hamburger menu with assistance from Harsh Chandra.

-  * The began this project using float properties but I then learned of an easier way to position items using flex.
+  * I began this project using float properties but I then learned of an easier way to position items using flex.
 I learned how to apply [Flex Positioning](https://www.w3schools.com/css/css3_flexbox.asp) at W3C schools.

-  * The idea for the code to create the aria-labels for images in the CSS file was provided to me by tutor support.
+  * The idea for the code to create the aria-labels for images in the CSS file was provided to me by tutor support who suggested a a website where i could leanr how to do this.
 The website I accessed to write the code for the aria-label is [davidmacd.com](https://www.davidmacd.com/blog/alternate-text-for-css-background-images.html).
 <br>

 ### **Media**